 The buyer can bring the full 10% in cash to the deal.

 Some or all the equity can come in the form of a gift with needed documentation.
-Our policy requires that this gift would come from a parent, grandparent, or other close relative of the borrower.
+Our policy requires that this gift come from a parent, grandparent, or other close relative of the borrower.

 We can look at any of these options depending on the nature of the transaction.
+Your Business Development Officer can advise you on how these structures may be used.

 - Are there any exceptions to the 10% Equity requirement?